Linzer Stadion

 Linzer Stadion was a multi-purpose stadium, in Linz, Austria.
 Originally built in 1952, the stadium was last modified in 2012 and now has a capacity of 21,005.
 The 2012 modifications included the installation of rail seats for safe standing.

+History

 The stadium was opened on 28 July 1952, on the grounds of the former Froschberg-Brickworks.
 The stadium is also known as "Auf der Gugl", the name of the hill on which it is situated.

+The stadium hosted motorcycle speedway until the early 1970s and hosted significant speedway events including a qualifying round of the Speedway World Championship in 1961.

-It was used for football matches and hosted most matches of FC Blau-Weiß Linz and the top matches of LASK Linz.
+It was used for association football matches and hosted most matches of FC Blau-Weiß Linz and the top matches of LASK Linz.

-In July 2020, LASK presented their plans to build a new stadium on the site of the old stadium, in which the groundbreaking should take place in early 2021.
-Completion is currently scheduled for February 2023.
+In July 2020, LASK presented their plans to build a new stadium on the site of the old stadium, with groundbreaking planned for early 2021 and completion scheduled for February 2023.